PhilippeChepy/platform/README.md

 - depend on the `locals.tf` file, located at the root of this repository,
 - creates some secret files in the `artifacts` subdirectory

-The whole infrastructure is provisioned by applying 3 configurations, one after another:
+The whole infrastructure is provisioned by applying 5 configurations, one after another:
-- `terraform-base`
-- `terraform-base-configuration`
-- `terraform-kubernetes`
+- `terraform-base`: for the Vault infrastructure
+- `terraform-base-configuration`: for the Vault configuration
+- `terraform-kubernetes`: for the Etcd and Kubernetes infrastructure
+- `terraform-kubernetes-deployments-bootstrap`: for required Kubernetes deployments
+- `terraform-kubernetes-deployments-core`: for core Kubernetes and ingress-controller deployments

+Additionally, integration with Cloudflare is set by applying an additional configuration:
+- `terraform-kubernetes-deployments-ingress-cloudflare`: deploys external-DNS and lets-encrypt integration using DNS01 issuer

 ## Base components and secret management with Vault (terraform-base)